Nigeria biggest airline to stop Abuja-London route

 The Nigerian aviation ministry was not immediately available for comment on Saturday.
 It warned last year that it would not "stand idly by while Nigerian flag carriers are unfairly treated when BASA agreements clearly state otherwise."

-Nigerian authorities fined BA and Virgin Atlantic a total of $235 million (148 million pounds) for alleged price fixing in November, which both airlines deny.
+Nigerian authorities fined BA and Virgin Atlantic VA.UL a total of $235 million for alleged price fixing in November, which both airlines deny.

 The aviation minister has claimed BA flights between London and Nigeria we more expensive than flights covering a similar distance between Britain and Ghana.